oldstuffs/input/README.md

         return true;
       })
       .onFinish((player, value) -> {
-        // when the player inputs a string that is a number greater that 0 we send a message player.sendMessage(value + "! is " + this.factorialOf(value));
+        // When the player inputs a string that is a number greater that 0 we send a message player.sendMessage(value + "! is " + this.factorialOf(value));
       })
       .onCancel(player -> {
-        // if the player cancels, we send a message player.sendMessage("Canceled the factorial-calculation");
+        // If the player cancels, we send a message player.sendMessage("Canceled the factorial-calculation");
       })
       .onExpire(player -> {
-        // if the input time expires.
+        // If the input time expires.
         player.sendMessage("Input expired!");
       })
       .expire(20L * 30L)
       .repeat(true)
-      .invalidInputMessage("That is not a number/Can calculate the factorial of it")// Message if the input is invalid .sendValueMessage("Send a number to calculate") // Asking for the number .toCancel("cancel")
+      // Message if the input is invalid .invalidInputMessage("That is not a number/Can calculate the factorial of it")
+      // Asking for the number
+      .sendValueMessage("Send a number to calculate")
+      .toCancel("cancel")
       .build()
       .start();